Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Introduction

-A natural class of priors is expressed as: where $\beta_i>0$ and $i=1,2,\dots,d$. $\pi_\beta(\lambda)$ is equal to the Jeffreys prior $\pi_{\mathrm{J}}(\lambda)$ when $\beta_i=1/2$ for any $i$, which is a frequently used noninformative prior.
-The prior $\pi_\beta(\lambda)$ has an advantage in that the K-L risk of the Bayesian predictive distribution $p_{\beta}(y\mid x)$ based on $\pi_{\beta}(\lambda)$ has an upper bound for any $\lambda$.
-In contrast, the K-L risk of the Bayesian predictive distribution has no upper bound if a gamma prior distribution is adopted.
-The corresponding proofs are provided in the Appendix.
-Therefore, a main focus of this study is the construction of a prior that is superior to the prior $\pi_{\beta}(\lambda)$.
-This study provides sufficient conditions for the prior $\pi(\lambda)$ to make $p_{\pi}(y\mid x)$ dominate the Bayesian predictive distribution $p_{\beta}(y\mid x)$ based on $\pi_{\beta}(\lambda)$.
-Additionally, the role of superharmonic functions in improved prediction for a multivariate Poisson vector is revealed as a counterpart to the case of a multivariate normal vector \citep{george2006improved}.
+which is a frequently used noninformative prior.
+The prior $\pi_{\mathrm{J}}(\lambda)$ has an advantage in that the K-L risk of the Bayesian predictive distribution $p_{\mathrm{J}}(y\mid x)$ has a small upper bound for any $\lambda$.
+The corresponding theorem is provided in this study.
+Therefore, a main focus of this study is the construction of a prior that is superior to the prior $\pi_{\mathrm{J}}(\lambda)$.
+This study provides sufficient conditions for the prior $\pi(\lambda)$ to make $p_{\pi}(y\mid x)$ dominate the Bayesian predictive distribution $p_{\mathrm{J}}(y\mid x)$ based on $\pi_{\mathrm{J}}(\lambda)$.
+Additionally, the role of superharmonic functions in improving the prediction for a multivariate Poisson vector is revealed as a counterpart to the case of a multivariate normal vector (George et al.~\cite{george2006improved}).

-Numerous studies have been performed on the simultaneous estimation of Poisson parameters. \cite{clevenson1975simultaneous} proposed generalized Bayes estimators dominating the maximum likelihood estimator when $d\ge2$ under the standardized squared error loss $\sum\lambda_i^{-1}(\hat\lambda_i-\lambda_i)^2.$ \cite{tsui1982simultaneous} studied the estimation under the generalized loss function $\sum(\hat\lambda_i-\lambda_i)^2/\lambda_i^{k},$ where $k$ is a given positive integer. \cite{ghosh1988simultaneous} characterized admissible linear estimators of multiple Poisson parameters under K-L loss.
+Numerous studies have been performed on the simultaneous estimation of Poisson parameters.
+Clevenson and Zidek~\cite{clevenson1975simultaneous} proposed generalized Bayes estimators dominating the maximum likelihood estimator when $d\ge2$ under the standardized squared error loss $\sum\lambda_i^{-1}(\hat\lambda_i-\lambda_i)^2.$ Tsui and Press~\cite{tsui1982simultaneous} studied the estimation under the generalized loss function $\sum(\hat\lambda_i-\lambda_i)^2/\lambda_i^{k},$ where $k$ is a given positive integer.
+Ghosh and Yang~\cite{ghosh1988simultaneous} characterized admissible linear estimators of multiple Poisson parameters under K-L loss.

 Estimation of parameters under K-L loss can be generalized to a predictive distribution problem, which is important for several statistical scenarios.
-The predictive method was shown to be preferable in \cite{aitchison1975goodness}.
-Noninformative prior or vague prior distributions are often used for constructing Bayesian predictive distributions.
-The Jeffreys prior has been widely used in various problems under K-L loss, such as in \cite{akaike1978new} and \cite{clarke1994jeffreys}.
+The predictive method was shown to be preferable in Aitchison~\cite{aitchison1975goodness}.
+Noninformative priors or vague prior distributions are often used for constructing Bayesian predictive distributions.
+The Jeffreys prior has been widely used in various problems, such as in Akaike~\cite{akaike1978new} and Clarke and Barron~\cite{clarke1994jeffreys}.

+Compared with the large number of estimation studies, decision theory regarding predictive distributions on the Poisson model has been developed relatively recently.
+A class of prior distributions,